grekuu/grekuu/README.md

 - 🌱 I’m currently learning **Redux and Typescript**

-- 👨‍💻 All of my projects are available at [portfolio-grekuu.vercel.app](portfolio-grekuu.vercel.app)
+- 👨‍💻 All of my projects are available at <a href="portfolio-grekuu.vercel.app" target="_blank">portfolio-grekuu.vercel.app</a>

 - 📫 How to reach me **gracjanprusik@gmail.com**